 So what gives?
 If you’re a business deciding whether to move forward with a digital audit (spoiler alert: you should, it’s worth it), then follow along as we set out to answer three common questions our clients ask about digital audits:

 - What all goes into a digital audit?

-> - How do I choose the right partner to conduct an audit?
+- How do I choose the right agency partner to conduct an audit?

-> - What will I have to do during the auditing process?
+- How do I prepare for the auditing process?

-> First: What is a digital audit?
-It’s important to define what a digital audit is before determining whether you need one or not.
-While companies use the term in different ways, the general idea remains the same:
+First, it’s important we define what a digital audit is before determining whether you need one or not.
+While companies use the term “digital audit” in different ways, the general idea remains the same:

-> A digital audit is a comprehensive, customized report designed to help your organization leverage digital to effectively meet strategic goals.
+A digital audit is a comprehensive, customized report designed to help your organization leverage digital to effectively meet strategic goals.

-> The analyses, recommendations, and strategies that constitute a digital audit can vary.
-There are certainly some must-haves, but there are plenty of should-haves and could-haves, too.
+The analyses, recommendations, and strategies outlined in your digital audit report can vary.
+There will certainly be some must-haves, but there will likely be plenty of should-haves and could-haves as well:

-> |KPIs to Watch||Should-have|
+|KPIs to Watch||Should-have|